lovoski/game_field/toolkit/README.md

 public:
   void start() override {
     // initialize member variables here
+    // use the member variables "registry" and "entity" if needed.
   }
   void destroy() override {
     // destroy member variables if neccessary